tempestdx/cli/README.md

 ## Installation

-The quick start installs the Tempest CLI, scaffolds an app locally, and displays configuration details
+You can installs the Tempest CLI, scaffolds an app locally, and displays configuration details in a few simple steps.

 ```sh
 # Install the Tempest CLI